crazycat256/PalaVanilla/README.md

 - Transforms the diamond hoe into a stick of god
 - Transforms the golden hoe into a heal stick
 - Transforms the iron hoe into a strength stick
-- Transforms the blaze rod into a potion launcher
+- Transforms the saddle into a potion launcher

 ## Build